Skip to main content

 Material cost per unit

-Drawn from RSMeans baselines, adjusted by material supplier indices.
+Drawn from Craftsman National Estimator cost databases, adjusted by BEA Regional Price Parities for state-level localization.
 Varies by material type (e.g., asphalt shingles vs. metal roofing) and by state.

 2